thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/1_single_colored/cat-66.md

 ## Description

-Vertical, smooth, fire-rounded rim.
-Shallow body decorated with twenty-six long, vertical, slightly oblique, regularly arranged ribs.
+Vertical, smooth, fire-rounded rim; shallow body decorated with 26 long, vertical, slightly oblique, regularly arranged ribs.
 Ribs start 1 cm below the rim and range in size from 3.9 to 5.2 cm in length.
-In the interior two fine, horizontal grooves are incised at the bottom.
+In the interior, two fine, horizontal grooves are incised at the bottom.

 ## Comments and Comparanda